 This person would be considered a "visitor" to Queen's.
 The Department must obtain a waiver/release signed by the visitor as well as provide the visitor with a letter from the Department Head setting out the terms, conditions, duration and description of private work to be performed while in the Department.
 It is vital that the Department Head also ensure that the visitor is familiar with all regulations and procedures of the University and Department in terms of occupational health and safety.
 Evidence of protection under Workers' Compensation and/or a medical insurance plan such as OHIP or similar private medical plan should be obtained.

-Further questions concerning volunteers and visitors should be directed to the Insurance Unit of Human Resources at (613) 533-2070.
+Further questions concerning volunteers and visitors should be directed to Catherine Hagerman, Insurance/Risk Management in the office of the Vice Principal (Finance and Administration) at (613) 533-6000 Ext: 74322.